►▼ Does North Korea have any diplomatic outposts abroad other than embassies (such as consulates)?

 ►▼ What is the relationship between North Korea's embassies and its external economic activities?

 North Korea's embassies abroad are often expected to be responsible for covering their operating costs through income-earning activities, and to provide hard currency ("loyalty payments") to the North Korean government.
 DPRK diplomats have therefore been reported to have engaged in a variety of economic activities, both licit and illicit.
 This has included activities such as leasing embassy space in Berlin to host a hostel, smuggling liquor and cigarettes, and drug trafficking.
-According to reports by the UN Panel of Experts on North Korea sanctions, North Korea has used its diplomatic personnel to facilitate sanctions evasion, arms sales, and WMD-related transactions.
+According to reports by the UN Panel of Experts on DPRK sanctions, North Korea has frequently used its diplomatic personnel to facilitate sanctions evasion, arms sales, and WMD-related transactions.